arinze-edeh/cloud-infrastructure-devops-labs/devops/linux-administration/apache-service-troubleshooting/README.md

 - `index.html` untouched

 ## Outcome
-- The Apache service was successfully restored on port 8087.
+- The Apache service was successfully restored on `port 8087`.
 The port conflict with PID 491 was resolved, the configuration file was repaired, and network accessibility was enabled via iptables.